 With the evolution of the mobile network so has GTP evolved.
-The awareness to the potential of GTP-based attacks has led mobile core vendors to harden their software to better deal with potential attacks.
-Alongside this evolution, network security vendors, such as Fortinet, have led the way in providing GTP-aware firewalls to secure and protect the different versions of the GTP protocol from potential attacks.
+The awareness to the potential of GTP-based attacks has led mobile core vendors to harden their software to better deal with a potential attack.
+Alongside this evolution, network security vendors, such as Fortinet, has led the way in providing specific GTP aware firewalls to secure and protect the different versions of the GTP protocol from potential attacks.

-For example, the GTP firewall could be placed in line between the SGSN / SGW and the GGSN / PGW which are the initiator and terminator of the GTP traffic.
-One of the main roles of GTP firewalls is also to be able to support roaming between different versions of GTP without interrupting the service.
+The GTP firewall in both cases is placed in line between the SGSN / SGW and the GGSN / PGW which are the initiator and terminator of the GTP traffic.
+One of the main roles of GTP firewall is also to be able to support the roaming between different versions of GTP without interrupting the service.

 The GTP firewall must be carrier grade in its ability to scale and provide high availability without impact its ability to provide effective protection.